appium/appium/packages/appium/docs/en/quickstart/test-dotnet.md

 dotnet add package Newtonsoft.Json --version 13.0.3
 ```

 Once this is done, your project should have a placeholder file `UnitTest1.cs`.
-We will replace the code to include the OpenQA namespaces, an initialization of the driver and the actual test.
+We will replace the code to include the OpenQA namespaces, an initialization of the driver, and the actual test.

 ```C# title="UnitTest1.cs"
 using OpenQA.Selenium;